virtualritz/nsi-docs/docs/interface.rst

 The Nodal Scene Interface is built around the concept of nodes.
 Each node has a unique handle to identify it and a type which describes its intended function in the scene.
-Nodes are abstract containers for data for which the interpretation depends on the node type.
+Nodes are abstract containers for data.
+The interpretation depends on the node type.
 Nodes can also be connected to each other to express relationships.

 Data is stored on nodes as attributes.
 Each attribute has a name which